AN ENVIRONMENTAL LEARNING CENTER

 Each student will have the opportunity to present her/his research to the group and will be required to provide a hard copy for the studio.
 The research reports should include photo credits, references, and sources of further information.
 Two to five pages are expected.
 The Druk White Lotus School case study draft is a pertinent example.

-Comprehensive Design Requirements
+Integrative Design Requirements

-Furthermore, comprehensive design seeks to integrate all major building systems.
 A successful project will have well-developed and well-integrated schemes for:

 Carbon Neutral Design Requirements